Ashwini246/sapient/README.md

 **_Lighthouse score, Accessibility and SEO_**

-Attached the lighthouse report screenshot in the code - lighthouse.png
+Attached the lighthouse report in the code - lighthouse.pdf